Selenite, often confused with Satin Spar, is a stunning white, translucent crystal from the Gypsum family.

 Selenite is a very delicate and soft crystal – it only registers as a 2 on the Mohs hardness scale.
 As such, you should never use water to cleanse your Selenite.
 This includes salt water.

-And equally, I would avoid using a bowl of salt for cleansing purposes too as, ideally, you need to rinse the crystal afterwards, which is not possible with Selenite.
+And equally, I would avoid using a bowl of salt for cleansing purposes too as, ideally, you need to rinse the crystal afterward, which is not possible with Selenite.

 If your Selenite comes into contact with water, it is likely to break down.
 So avoid at all costs.